vjtrost88/vjtrost88.github.io/index.md

 ### [](#header-3) [Scraping Craigslist with R into MongoDB](https://vjtrost88.github.io/MongoProject.html)

-I did this project for a class Ii had in the Fall of 2016 called DS 220- Data Management for Data Sciences.
+I did this project for a class I had in the Fall of 2016 called DS 220- Data Management for Data Sciences.
 We learned about a bunch of different NoSQL databases, and our final project was to come up with an original implementation that utilized a database we worked with in class.
 This is similar to the [Python repo](https://github.com/vjtrost88/Craigslist-Deal-Finder/) I have for scraping Craigslist, but I decided to use R for this one.
 Working with `rvest` as opposed to `requests` and `beautifulsoup` was good experience to have.

 ### [](#header-3) [Exploratory Data Analysis on Bike Sharing in DC](https://vjtrost88.github.io/HW02.html)